Facts and FAQ about my route

 Where it starts and ends

 - Starting point: Astoria, OR.
-I’ll be road tripping from Denver, CO to Astoria, OR with my sister, nephew, and bicycle in early June.
+I took a road trip from Denver, CO to Astoria, OR with my sister, nephew, and bicycle in early June.

 Bike touring is beautiful in its simplicity and spontaneity.
 You pack your bike with light camping gear and other basics, you choose a general route and vague timeline, and that’s about all the planning you can do in advance.

-I actually have no idea where I’ll rest my head each night.
-I’ll play it by ear.
+I actually had no idea where I’ll rest my head each night.
+I played it by ear.
 There’s a lovely piece in National Geographic about the wide variety of accommodations on a bike tour, both free and paid.
 Here are the top options:

 - Camping at formal campsites